 Cranberry Banana Coffee Cake

 The next time you are craving a delicious dessert, I hope you’ll give this cake a try.
 I know mixing cranberry and banana together may sound a bit odd, but it’s one of the best combinations for a great flavor treat.
 When I went to make this dessert for the first time, those were two of the best ingredients I had on hand so I mixed them together.
 And I promise you, it will change the way you look at coffee cakes.
+If you are looking to try another cake, this Bunny Cake with 7-Minute Frosting is also incredible!

 As you can see, eating dessert is one of my favorite things to do!
 Making dessert is also fun!
 Whether you need a dessert for your family or to take with you to your next gathering, I think this Cranberry Banana Coffee Cake will hit the spot.
 If you end up making this recipe, please leave a comment below and let me know what you think.
 I can’t wait to hear all about it.
 May God Bless this world, Linda.